-The Model 2720 offers many optional features which can be programmed into your system by your alarm installation company.
+The Model 2730 offers many optional features which can be programmed into your system by your alarm installation company.
 The following paragraphs explain some of these optional features.
 Check with your alarm installer to see which features apply to your system.

 - 24 HOUR ZONES-Any intrusion zone can be programmed to be a 24 hour zone.
-A 24 hour zone will be active 24 hours a day regardless of whether the system is armed or disarmed. - SILENT ALARM ZONES-Any Intrusion zone or the Emergency zone can be programmed as a Silent Alarm Zone.
-An alarm in one of these zones will NOT cause an audible alarm indication but the the automatic dialer will still report the alarm condition to the central station. - EXIT/ENTRY DELAYED ZONES-Any Intrusion zone can be programmed to be an Exit/Entry Delayed zone.
+A 24 hour zone will be active 24 hours a day regardless of whether the system is armed or disarmed. - EXIT/ENTRY DELAYED ZONES-Any Intrusion zone can be programmed to be an Exit/Entry Delayed zone.
 These zones will not cause an alarm until after the Exit or Entry delay time has elapsed.
 An Exit delay gives you enough time to Arm the system and leave the premises without causing an alarm.
 An Entry delay gives you enough time to enter your home or building and go to the Keypad to Disarm the system before it goes into alarm. - INTERIOR ZONES-Any Intrusion zone can be programmed as an Interior zone.
-Interior zones are turned on and off with the Interior Key Switch, without affecting perimeter zones; for example, when you come home at night and wish to move freely about the interior of the house while keeping the Perimeter Zones active. - BELL TEST WHEN ARMING-This option will cause a brief audible alarm indication to sound whenever the system is armed. - DURESS REPORTING-This option allows you to signal the central station if you are being forced to disarm the system by an intruder.
+Interior zones are turned on and off with the Interior Key Switch, without affecting perimeter zones; for example, when you come home at night and wish to move freely about the interior of the house while keeping the Perimeter Zones active. - BELL TEST WHEN ARMING-This option will cause a brief audible alarm indication to sound whenever the system is armed.

+DURESS REPORTING-This option allows you to signal the central station if you are being forced to disarm the system by an intruder.
+Depending on the communication format programmed into your system, the Duress feature may not operate when the panel is in Alarm.
+Consult your installer for specific details.

-- CODES 1-8 CAN EACH SHUNT ONLY THEIR CORRESPONDING ZONE- This option could be used in some commercial applications where up to 8 individuals are using the same Control Panel (Such as 8 different stores in a Mall).
-Each access code can be used to shunt and unshunt only that zone. (i.e.-code 3 could shunt/unshunt zone 3 etc..) - CODES 8 AND 9 CANNOT DISARM-This option could be used if you wish to give someone an access code to Arm the system only (i.e. a night janitor). - CODES 1-9 CANNOT ARM OR DISARM-This option could be used in some commercial applications.
-It only allows Code 0 to Arm and Disarm the system.
+- CODES 8 AND 9 CANNOT DISARM-This option could be used if you wish to give someone an access code to Arm the system only. - CODES 1-9 CANNOT ARM OR DISARM-This option only allows Code 0 to Arm and Disarm the system.
 The other codes could only be used to shunt/unshunt.